The Andrew Turnbull Network

 [I-77 photo]

 B: Jumping forward 4½ decades, we find ourselves looking southbound near the highway's Gardner (Athens) exit.
-The southbound lanes in this segment were new in the 1980s, while the northbound lanes reuse the original 1950s roadbed.
+The southbound lanes in this segment were new in 1979, while the northbound lanes reuse the original 1950s roadbed.
 The two sets of lanes also drift so far apart that you can't see one from the other.
 (Photo by the author, 2000.)

 [I-77 photo]